-The current nitrate treatment and control efforts or management practices being implemented by each of participating permittees located in the Northern Portion (Kings Subbasin Area) of the Management Zone are summarized in this PMZP.
-The PMZP provides a general summary of the permit requirements applicable to permittees that are members of the Kings River Water Quality Coalition or subject to a General Order for a concentrated animal feeding operation.
-For permittees with an individual WDR that are participating in the Management Zone, the PMZP provides a brief summary of the nature of the permitted facility and their existing permit requirements as they relate to the management of nitrate.
+The current nitrate treatment and control efforts or management practices being implemented by each of participating permittees located in the Northern Portion (Kings Subbasin area) of the Management Zone are summarized in this FMZP.
+The FMZP provides a general summary of the permit requirements applicable to permittees that are members of the Kings River Water Quality Coalition or subject to a General Order for a concentrated animal feeding operation.
+For permittees with an individual WDR that are participating in the Management Zone, the FMZP provides a brief summary of nature of the permitted facility and their existing permit requirements as they relate to nitrate management.

 ES 3.
-KWA Southern Portion (Tulare Lake Subbasin Area) of the Management Zone
+KWA Southern Portion (Tulare Lake Subbasin and Small Part of Kaweah Subbasin) of the Management Zone

-This section of the document describes the area encompassed by the Southern Portion (Tulare Lake Subbasin Area) of the Kings Water Alliance Management Zone that is mostly comprised of the Tulare Lake Subbasin.
-Similar to Section 2 (Northern Portion/Kings Subbasin Area), this section includes general geographic and hydrologic characteristics, jurisdictions located within the planning area, and key planning agencies and utilities.
+This section of the document describes the area encompassed by the Southern Portion of the Management Zone (Tulare Lake Subbasin and a small portion of the Kaweah Subbasin).
+Similar to Section 2 (Northern Portion/Kings Subbasin area), this section includes general geographic and hydrologic characteristics, jurisdictions located within the planning area, and key planning agencies and utilities.
 This section also contains the initial assessment of groundwater conditions, as well as the Management Zone participants to date, and summaries of existing current nitrate treatment, control efforts and management practices as performed by dischargers within the Management Zone boundary.